Cobb wins Emo Henrich Award

 Cobb is the creator of Refuse to Use program working with regional middle and high schools to reduce the use of alcohol, tobacco, and drugs through education and the reward and motivation of winter sports.
 He is also the originator of the 24 Hours of Stratton, raising $475k for the Stratton Foundation and the community kids in just two years.

 Currently, Cobb sits on the board of the Manchester and the Mountains Chamber of Commerce, where he was instrumental in creating the Visitor's Center in Manchester.
+He is a Founding Director and Vice President of the Stratton Foundation, and a selectman in his town of Peru where he and his wife of 24 years, Margaret, have raised three children, Stirling, Austin, and Alexandria.

 Visit the Stratton Foundation website for more history about Michael and Stratton Mountain at strattonfoundation.org or call (802) 297-2096.